staldates/av-config/sound/ME-U-channel-setup.md

 To generate a link like this to save a custom config, use your browser's insepctor features to capture the URL that is generated when the save button is pressed in the web interface.
 It will be a single URL about 4k long.

+You can download the confing in JSON format [here](http://192.168.1.40/cgi-bin/getsharedchanneldata.cgi)